 Which Quick Service Restaurants are Open?

 As you know, Walt Disney World is still in the middle of a phased reopening, and some of the restaurants are not operating at this time.
-However, more restaurants are opening every week as more guests come back to the parks.
+However, most of the restaurants are now open as crowds have also returned.

 To see which counter service restaurants are currently open and all the changes, read our Guide to Disney World Dining During Reopening.

 Some other articles that will be helpful to you at this time are:

 Writing an article like this sure seems fun, but you quickly realize how hard it is to narrow down all these restaurants into a definitive list.

 With hundreds of quick service locations to choose from, it’s inevitable that some are great, others mediocre and some are just plain terrible that we would like to never return to.
 Our rankings will sort all this mess out for you so your job is easy!

 Some of the ranking factors we considered are: